igrep/lovely-commune/README.md

 # lovely-commune

-Simulater of Lovely Commune in Dokidoki!
+Simulator of Lovely Commune in Dokidoki!
 PreCure.

 ## How to Play